Kielder Water: Construction

 Kielder Water under construction in the 1970s.

 After the scheme was approved by Parliament in 1974, work to build the reservoir and the dam at the hamlet of Yarrow in the Kielder Valley began in 1975.
 The reservoir and dam were designed for Northumbrian Water by consulting civil engineers Babtie, Shaw and Morton.
 Sir Frederick Gibberd and Partners were responsible for architectural aspects.
 Earth moving and infrastructure construction was undertaken in a joint venture with AMEC and Balfour Beatty.

 The design meant the loss of numerous farms and a school.
 About 95 people had been resident in the area prior to its development.
 The former permanent way of the Border Counties Railway was also taken away through the development of the reservoir.

+The scheme includes the smaller Bakethin Reservoir and dam at the head of Kielder Water.

 Work was completed in 1981.
 Queen Elizabeth II officially opened the project the following year.
 The valley took a further two years to fill with water completely.